vihar-s1/Desktop-Assistant/README.md

 ## 🚀 Introduction

 - The project is a simple Python-based desktop assistant that can perform basic tasks like searching on Google, opening applications, telling the time, and more.
-- The assistant is still in the development phase, and more features will be added in the future.
+- The assistant is always under the development phase waiting for more features to be added.
-- The assistant is built using Python and does not use any Machine Learning (ML) or Artificial Intelligence (AI) models.
+- It is built using Python and does not use any Machine Learning (ML) or Artificial Intelligence (AI) models.
 - The assistant is built using the `pyttsx3` library for text-to-speech conversion and the `speech_recognition` library for speech recognition.
 - The project is open-source and contributions and/or feature requests are always welcome.

-## ✨ Features

-- Google and Wikipedia searches 🌐
-- Open applications and websites 🚀
-- Tell time of the day in _hour **:** minute **:** second_ format ⏰
-- Scroll the screen up and down, left and right. 📜

 ## 🚀 Getting Started